88-Year-Old Man Killed In West Sacramento Police Shooting Was Former Police Department Employee

-WEST SACRAMENTO (CBS13) – The Yolo County Coroner’s Office has identified the man who was killed by officers in West Sacramento over the weekend.
+WEST SACRAMENTO (CBS13) — Police have identified the suspect in a West Sacramento officer-involved shooting as an 88-year-old man who was a former West Sacramento police volunteer.

-In a statement Monday, police say 88-year-old Robert Coleman of West Sacramento was shot Saturday morning in the area of West Capitol Avenue and Poplar Street.
+West Sacramento police say officers shot and killed 88-year-old Robert Coleman at 3 a.m.
+Saturday morning, after they responded to a report of an African-American man in his 30s armed with a gun.
+West Sacramento police described seeing a man get out of a vehicle armed with a gun, and the shooting ensued.

+People who live on his block are stunned by the revelation their 88-year-old neighbor died in a police shooting.

+“I am shocked,” one neighbor said.
+“I’m shocked, I don’t know, he’s a very good man.
+I don’t know what he would be doing in that situation.”

-The department said Coleman worked for the West Sacramento Police Department for nearly 10 years as a code enforcement officer, parking enforcement officer and volunteer in policing.
-He parted with the department in 2004.
+On Monday, the West Sacramento Police Department said Coleman had a long history as an employee with West Sacramento, working as a code enforcement officer in the 1990s, then as a parking enforcement officer, and finally as a police volunteer before retiring in 2004.

-The events that led up to his shooting haven’t be revealed by police.
-Officers’ bodycam footage is being reviewed as part of their investigation and will be released at a future date, in accordance with the law.

-Coleman’s family told police he had recently been struggling with mental illness and expressed suicidal ideations.
+According to his family, he had recently been struggling with mental illness and had suicidal thoughts, police said.

-“We are deeply saddened by this tragedy and ask that you keep the Coleman family in your thoughts,” the West Sacramento Police Department said in a statement Monday.
+A statement West Sacramento police released reads in part, “Mr. Coleman’s condition, although relevant, will not impact the investigative efforts to scrutinize the actions of the involved officers.”

+Officers involved in the shooting have been placed on paid administrative leave pending the outcome of the investigation.

 Update: September 12, 2020 Officer Involved Shooting- 1800 block West Capitol Avenue pic.twitter.com/06393Yb7C4